S3-working-group/s3-practical-guide/docs/objection.md

 _An **objection** is a reason why doing something stands in the way of (more) effective response to an organizational driver (i.e. an organizational requirement)._

-Objections contain information that reveals **certain or likely consequence of harm** and/or **opportunities to immediately improve** proposals, decisions, existing agreements or actions.
+Objections to proposals, decisions, existing <dfn data-info="Agreement: An agreed upon guideline, process or protocol designed to guide the flow of value.">agreements</dfn> or actions, contain information about **certain or likely consequence of harm**, or about **other viable ways to improve**.

 It's the accountability of individuals to raise potential objections.

-Withholding objections can harm the ability of individuals, groups or the whole organization to respond to organizational drivers.
+Withholding objections can harm the ability of individuals, teams or the whole organization to respond to <dfn data-info="Organizational Driver: A driver is a person’s or a group's motive for responding to a specific situation.
+A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid harm.">organizational drivers</dfn>.

 Being able to raise *potential* objections at any time means decisions only need *to be good enough for now and safe enough to try*.